David Gailey

-David Gailey (1807–1881) was one of a number of Enrolled Pensioner Guards (EPGs) who came to the Swan River Colony between 1850 and 1868.
+David Gailey (1807–1881) was one of a number of Enrolled Pensioner Guards (EPGs) who came to colonial Western Australia between 1850 and 1868.
 Their role was to guard and oversee the work of the prisoners transported to Western Australia.

+Early life and career

-In common with many of the Enrolled Pensioner Guards, Gailey was Irish and Catholic.
+In common with many of the EPGs, Gailey was Irish and Catholic.
 He was born in Old Ross County in Watford in 1807.
 In December 1825, at the age of 18 years, he enlisted in the British Army, serving as a private in the 18th Regiment.
 He served for 20 years and was discharged in September 1846.
 He was 39 years of age.
 His record indicates his character was "extremely good" and he was awarded three good conduct badges.
-He was described as 5 ft 8.5 in in height, with a fair complexion, grey eyes and hair dark.
+He was described as 5 ft 8.5 in in height, with a fair complexion, grey eyes and dark hair.

+Family

 He married Margaret Hannen and in 1849 they had a son named John.

-In 1851 Gailey and his family travelled with a number of other Pensioner Guards to the settlement of Toodyay, where they were temporarily housed in A-framed straw huts at the first Toodyay Convict Hiring Depot and Pensioner Guard Barracks, and allotted 5 acre plots of land.
+In 1851 Gailey and his family travelled with a number of other EPGs to the settlement of Toodyay, where they were temporarily housed in A-framed straw huts at the first Toodyay Convict Hiring Depot and Pensioner Guard Barracks, and allotted 5 acre plots of land.
 These allotments were later transferred to the permanent Convict Hiring Depot, 3 km upstream of the town.
 Thirteen allotments, S1 to S13, were marked out, and from 1852 to 1856 two-roomed brick cottages were erected.

 The Gaileys, whose family had increased with the birth of two daughters, Anna in 1851 and Ellen in 1856, were allocated one of the first three cottages to be completed.
-The Depot became known as the Pensioner Village.
+The depot became known as the Pensioner Village.
 Canon Raffaele Martelli, who had been appointed in 1855 by Bishop Salvado to look after Toodyay’s Catholic community, occupied one of the cottages for a short time.